 Any day for which a member receives any portion of his or her daily per diem is reportable and earns service credit.
 Therefore, days for which the employer offsets a member's salary due to workers' compensation payments should be included in the number of days paid.
-Creditable earnings should include only that portion of salary paid by the employer but not the amount received from the workers' compensation claim.
+Creditable earnings should include only that portion of salary paid by the employer but not the amount received from the workers' compensation claim during the school year.